signalfx/collectd-jenkins/README.md

 * ExcludeMetric - Advanced Metrics from the `/metrics/<MetricsKey>/metrics` endpoint can be excluded individually
 * Dimension - Add extra dimensions to your metrics

-Specify path to keyfile and certificate if certificate based authentication of clients is enabled on your etcd server
+### SSL/TLS

+* ssl_enabled - True to perform HTTP requests over TLS.
+Default is False
+* ssl_cert_validation - False to skip certificate validation.
+Default is True

+To enable client certificate authentication specify these options:

 * ssl_keyfile - path to file
 * ssl_certificate - path to file

-Provide a custom file that lists trusted CA certificates, required when keyfile and certificate are provided
+Provide a custom file that lists trusted CA certificates, required when keyfile and certificate are provided or the server certificate is not signed by a system CA:

 * ssl_ca_certs - path to file